Disease Risk From Pests In Your Home

 The infective dose of any microorganism, like bacteria and viruses is vital to consider.
 The infective dose of any microorganism is simply an estimate of how many microbes of a given species it takes to make you sick.

 Imagine a virus, so small it can infect bacteria!
-Exposure to just a few of these could be all that is needed for you develop (incubate) the illness it manifests.
+Exposure to just a few of these will support development (incubation) of the illness it manifests.

 The more exposure you have to a disease-causing microorganism or pathogen, the more likely it is you will get sick.